 Have you done any of these quick trips from Barcelona?
 Can you make another suggestion?

-Also, are you doing any holiday planning in 2021?
+Also, are you doing any holiday planning for 2022?

 Let me know in the comments!